kailash-manasarovar/statement/docs/timeline/2024/july.md

 - WIP

+### Ben says something weird, then leaves the company

+- WIP

 ## Evidence of mass cyber-stalking technology, or something more sinister

 - I'm back in Dénia on 15th July.